APPLICATION & SELECTION:

 Can I go through the program while on Deployment?

-It is possible to attend while on deployment, as long as you can teleconference into classes, and adhere to the attendance policy.
+It is possible to attend while on deployment, as long as you can reliably teleconference into classes, commit to the course load, and adhere to the attendance policy.

 The amount of homework varies depending on the class.
-On average, Fellows have three articles, and two handouts per week to complete.
 Classes such as LinkedIn or Resume writing will require more time depending on the need of the Fellow.
 Coffee meetings and networking all require time as well.
-Understand that successful transition requires time.
+While nothing in our program is graded, understand that successful transition requires time and effort.
+The more you put into it, the more you'll get out of it.

 What do I wear to class?

-Dress code for class is business casual or business.
+Dress code for class is business casual or business dress.
+The dress code for each class or event will be communicated in advance.

 What can I expect to get out of this program?